cjdbarlow/Part-One/shunt.md

 ##Factors Contributing to Shunt
 * Normal shunt
     * Anatomical shunt
-        * Thebesian beins, which drain directly into the left cardiac chambers
+        * Thebesian veins, which drain directly into the left cardiac chambers
         * Bronchial circulations, which drain into the pulmonary veins
     * Functional shunt
     Blood draining through alveoli with a V/Q between 0 and 1.